krokedil/briqpay-for-woocommerce/readme.txt

 * Fix           - Fix the live API endpoint to the correct URL.

 = 2021.03.02    - version 1.0.2 =
-* Enhancement   - Added seperate filters for create, update and refund requests to Billmate.
+* Enhancement   - Added seperate filters for create, update and refund requests to Briqpay.
-* Enhancement   - We now save the PSP name from Billmate to the order in the meta field _briqpay_psp_name
+* Enhancement   - We now save the PSP name from Briqpay to the order in the meta field _briqpay_psp_name

 = 2021.03.02    - version 1.0.1 =
 * Enhancement   - Add change payment method button.